havardtl/coco/README.md

 [2] Rueden C. et al. (2017), "ImageJ2: ImageJ for the next generation of scientific image data", BMC Bioinformatics, doi: https://doi.org/10.1186/s12859-017-1934-z

 ## Todo:
-- Simplify scripts into main commands "coco" and "boco" with sup-options
 - Write jupyter notebook with example of usage.
 - Add log file for each run so that you know settings used to segment. (git log -1 --format="%H" gives commit hash)